 Changes to diet and exercise have already been proven to be effective in improving conditions such as high blood pressure and diabetes, reducing the need for medication and in some cases resolving diseases completely.

 Initial evidence suggests that lifestyle interventions can have the same positive results for people with advanced heart conditions.
 This includes coronary artery disease (the “furring up” of the heart’s own blood supply) and atrial fibrillation (the most common heart rhythm disturbance causing palpitations and breathlessness), which is the biggest cause of strokes.

 Our Cardiovascular research team will uncover how lifestyle interventions could become effective treatment plans within the NHS, saving lives, avoiding risky procedures and reducing costs for our health service.

 Research is often associated with the future, years from now, but this particular life-saving research has the potential to help patients more immediately.

 We already know that lifestyle pathways, where healthcare specialists support patients through significant behavioural changes, have been proven to be effective in treating high blood pressure, diabetes and high cholesterol.

 We now need to prove that a high level, well-resourced one-to-one support programme for patients with cardiovascular disease is equally effective.
 Super Rehab will offer more than just diet and exercise advice.
 It will offer tailored diet and exercise programmes personalised for the individual with support to make sure the programme is practical and can become part of daily routine.
 Our experts have already seen that this approach can be life-changing and so would like to see it become part of normal heart health services.

-The Cardiovascular research will start with two studies, one for coronary heart disease and one for atrial fibrillation, involving 20 patients in each study.
+The Cardiovascular research will start with two studies, one for coronary heart disease and one for atrial fibrillation, involving 100 patients across both studies.